yangjiang3973/yang-blog/posts/deployment plan for my blog.md

 1. (DONE) which location should I create my project folder?
    `/var/yang-blog`

-2. (IN PROGRESS) config.env is not included on github? how to deal with this file in production mode? a `.env` file is only for local development mode.
+2. (DONE) config.env is not included on github? how to deal with this file in production mode? a `.env` file is only for local development mode.
    In production mode, there shouldn't be any static file containing keys and passwords???
    No, I do not think so.